Asserts Punjab government working on multi pronged strategy to resolve this problem

 The Chief Minister said that in Punjab farmers cultivate paddy on 75 lakh hectares of land out of which the paddy straw is burnt over only on 40 lakh hectares of land.
 He said that the remaining farmers never indulge in such practice, which pollutes environment.
 Bhagwant Mann said that the state government has set up a make plant of bio energy production at Sangrur adding that more such plants will be set across the state.

-The Chief Minister reminded the centre that they had submitted a solution for the paddy straw burning by offering to jointly pay financial assistance to farmers worth Rs 2500 in lieu of not burning paddy straw.
+The Chief Minister reminded the the Punjab farmers had played a major role in making the country self-reliant in food production.
+He said that they had submitted a detailed solution for the paddy straw burning by offering to jointly pay financial assistance to farmers worth Rs 2500 in lieu of not burning paddy straw.
 However, he said that instead of accepting this proposal the centre had blatantly refused to bail out the farmers.
 Likewise, Bhagwant Mann said that in order to provide a viable solution for management of paddy straw a large number of investors wanted to come to the state and set up Bio energy plants.

 However, the Chief Minister said that the centre must immediately give nod to such projects pending with them.
 He said that the Punjabi farmer is fully sensitised towards not burning paddy straw as he knows that it will adversely hit his family too.
 Bhagwant Mann categorically said that since it is a problem concerning the entire north India, the Union government must have convened a meeting to find a solution to this issue.